Karabarak/Opus/README.md

 * Using only javascript
 * Email validation not implemented
 * Frontend localization not implemented
-* Users login log in user details view not implemented
 * Password recovery not implemented

 Additionally: